Transcript: Which Plastics are Harmful?

-There’s about a dozen new studies I could put up, but this is the one that’s probably getting the most attention, from the journal of the AMA linking BPA levels with heart disease, diabetes, and liver inflammation.
+There are about a dozen new studies I could put up, but this is the one probably getting the most attention, from the Journal of the American Medical Association, linking BPA levels to heart disease, diabetes, and liver inflammation.

-BPA is used in the lining of food cans, but thankfully very little seems to leach into the food, even from acidic foods.
-There are BPA-free canned foods on the market now, like the one’s used by Eden foods, but the benefits of eating beans far, far outweigh any risks, if you don’t have that choice.
+BPA is used in the lining of food cans, but thankfully, very little seems to leach into the food—even from acidic foods, like canned tomatoes.
+There are BPA-free canned foods on the market now, like the ones used by Eden Foods, but the benefits of eating any kind of beans far, far outweigh any risks.
 Remember, bean consumption means reduced blood pressure, lower body weight, and a slimmer waist.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.